Currypan1229/Recaf/README.md

 ## Development Setup

-Clone the repository via `git clone https://github.com/Col-E/Recaf.git`
+Clone the repository via `git clone https://github.com/Currypan1229/Recaf.git` Clone the repository via `git clone https://github.com/FastMinecraft/cfr.git`

+Build cfr and publish to maven local with gradle

 Open the project in an IDE or generate the build with gradle.